Make a request to have a firefighter speak at your group meeting

 If you choose the first option, it’s important that you understand that these firefighters will be “in- service”.
 As EMERGENCY RESPONDERS, they may arrive late, may have to leave early, or may fail to arrive – based on the emergency call load in the area at the time.
 They MAY have a PowerPoint presentation to share with the audience or they may simply talk about their personal experiences as a firefighter and attempt to answer questions posed by the audience.

 If you choose the second option, you will get a firefighter who will not be assigned to respond to emergencies in the area.
 They will likely be on time and able to stay for the duration of your request.
-They will likely have a PowerPoint presentation to share with the audience, may talk about his /her personal experiences as a firefighter, and will attempt to answer questions posed by the audience.
+They will likely have a PowerPoint presentation to share with the audience, may talk about their personal experiences as a firefighter, and will attempt to answer questions posed by the audience.
 Community Services personnel will generally not bring a fire engine to the event.

 What we do – and how we do it